bnolan/echt-client/README.md

 You can run a simple local copy of the Lambda commands via `yarn run server`.
 It'll use the ClaudiaJS proxying system to use locally executed handlers instead of Lambda functions, but interact with the real AWS services.
-Force a different stage via `yarn run server -- --stage=dev-ingo`,
+Force a different stage via `yarn run server -- --stage=dev-ingo`.
+In order to use a local server in the app, adjust the `endpoint` URL in `Echt/config.js`.